Skip to content

 However, most producers age their spirits longer to allow for the development of more complex flavours.

 Some Cognac and whisky bottles will also have age terms indicating the age of the youngest spirit in the bottle.
-For Cognac, these terms include VS (at least two years), VSOP (at least four years), XO (at least six years), and Hors d’âge (at least ten years).
-For whisky, it will either be a 'Non Age Statement' (NAS), meaning the age is not disclosed.
+For Cognac, these terms include VS ("Very Special", at least two years), VSOP ("Very Special Old Pale", at least four years), XO ("Extra Old", at least six years), and Hors d’âge (at least ten years).
+For whisky, it will either be a "Non Age Statement" (NAS), meaning the age is not disclosed.
 Or, it will have an age statement, for example 12 Years Old, 18 Years Old, etc. This age statement means that the youngest whisky in the bottle is that stated age.

 How Do Age Terms Determine the Quality of the Spirit?